initishsharmaa/fsriskdocs/docs/modules/dissemination.md

 - **Actionable Oversight**– Allows compliance makers and checkers to review outstanding items, prioritize tasks, and ensure timely dissemination of crucial regulatory information.

-- **Track Desseminations** – Allows makers and checkers to track disseminations effectively ensuring a decrease in non compliances.
+- **Track Disseminations** – Allows makers and checkers to track disseminations effectively ensuring a decrease in non compliances.

-## Dessemination Page
+## Dissemination Page
 When the Show Dissemination button is clicked, the compliance maker is directed to the Dissemination Page, where they can input all relevant details customized to the client's requirements.
-### Steps involved in Dessemination
+### Steps involved in Dissemination
 - **Custom Data Entry** – The maker fills in required information based on predefined client-specific configurations.

 - **Final Review & Submission** – Upon clicking the Send button at the bottom of the page, the regulation is disseminated efficiently to the checker for review.